hanyucc/BowSceneRecognition/README.md

 - implementing parallelized kNN classifier and/or logistic regression with parallelized matrix multiplication (if time permits)

 I would consider completing up to the kNN classifier what I plan to achieve and consider implementing other classification algorithms like logistic regression and support vector machines to be extra goals that I hope to achieve.

+### Platform Choice

+I have chosen to implement this algorithm using CUDA because there is little communication between threads in this algorithm, and the problem can be divided into many smaller subproblems than can mostly be solved independently.
+Therefore, being able to parallelize the algorithm on a large number of CUDA cores would lead to a significant speedup over the sequential version.

+## Milestone

+April 1: Completed basic utility functions such as loading and storing images.
+Implemented sequential baseline algorithm for applying filters to images.

+April 4: Implemented three parallel versions of image filtering.
+The first algorithm parallelizes over both image pixels (each block responsible for an image pixel) and filter pixels (each thread responsible for a filter pixel).
+The performance is not great since multiple threads are simultaneously writing to global variables, requiring atomic operations and synchronization.
+The second algorithm parallelizes over only image pixels (each thread responsible for an image pixel) and convolves an image block with a filter sequentially.
+This can be thought as the most naive version of parallel image filtering, achieving a speedup of 24x at best.
+The third algorithm parallelizes over both image pixels and filters (each thread responsible for an image pixel and a filter).
+It also combines all images and all filters into single 1D arrays that are copied to the GPU memory only once at the start of the algorithm.
+This final version achieves a 56x speedup at best.

+April 7: Implemented sequential baseline algorithm for k-means, including utility function for loading and storing filter responses and selecting random points.

+April 10: Implemented parallel versions of k-means.